 I am grateful to Queen Victoria for inviting Queen Kapiolani to London over 100 years ago, and for gifting her with bracelets.
 I am grateful to Queen Kapiolani for her great taste!
 And, I am grateful to those who love me for gifting me my precious Hawaiian bracelets.

-Do something GOOD today, buy a Hawaiian bracelet for a loved one.
+Do something GOOD today, buy Hawaiian jewelry for a loved one.

 For more GOOD Morning Stories, click here.